 An applicable prospectus supplement will contain the names of any underwriters, dealers or agents together with the terms of an offering of debt securities, the compensation of those underwriters, and the net proceeds to us.
-Any underwriters, dealers or agents participating in an offering of debt securities may be considered "underwriters" within the meaning of the U.S. Securities Act of 1933.
+Any underwriters, dealers or agents participating in an offering of debt securities may be considered "underwriters" within the meaning of the U.S. Securities Act of 1933, as amended (the "Securities Act of 1933").